openebs/openebs/contribute/labels-of-issues.md

 #### NOTE:

 ```
 Please do not club major changes into single PR.
-It'll be difficult for reviewer to review big PR.
+It'll be difficult for a reviewer to review a big PR.
 In that case, reviewer may discard your PR and will ask you create multiple PRs.
 ```

 ---